Muntazir17/k3s-setup/README.md

-# Project Guide

 ## Prerequisites
-Ensure your Ubuntu:22.04 system is up to date and has the necessary tools installed before starting.
+Ensure your Ubuntu system is up to date and has the necessary tools installed before starting.

 ## Step 1: Update System